-All admitted applicants who choose to enroll at Western Michigan University must provide official scores before beginning classes.
+Enrolling students: Students who decide to enroll at WMU are encouraged to provide official test scores if they have them prior to new student orientation.
 Scores can be sent directly from the testing agency or included on an official high school transcript.

 Students may request official test scores from the appropriate testing agency at: